 “Ball.”
 Barely audible.
 The ump yawned.
 He took off his facemask and cleaned his glasses.
 Parents in the bleachers behind the plate talked to each other.
 The opposing coaches chuckled.
 My infielders made little designs in the dirt with their feet and looked down.
 The outfielders shifted on their legs.

 The catcher tossed the ball back.
 The throw was off.
 I had to jump to catch it.
-I glanced at my coach.
+I glanced at Coach Dennis.
 He looked ready to fall asleep.

 I surveyed the scene around me.
 I remembered my non-tryout.
 I remembered all the chances given to everyone else, but not me.
 And I made a decision.

 “Hey batter batter batter, hey batter batter batter.”
 It sounded like a record player turning just a little too slowly.

 And I let one fly.
 Pop!
 It sounded like a rifle blast.

 The catcher pulled his hand out of his mitt and shook it.
 The batter’s jaw dropped.
 Parents’ heads turned.
 The opposing coach looked up.
 Time stopped.